h4ck3r0/h4ck3r0/README.md

 ## 👨‍💻 About Me
 I’m Raj Aryan — a Machine Learning Engineer passionate about defending the digital world while solving real-world problems through AI.
 I love combining the power of Deep Learning with practical security automation, and I believe open-source is the future.

 ---

-🚀 A Machine Learning Engineer & Cybersecurity Enthusiast blending intelligence and defense.
-💻 I build deep learning models that **see**, and security tools that **protect**.

----